 - And more

-2. Mock Cycle
+Step 2: Mock Cycle

 Your professional may also do a trial transfer, so the doctor can prepare for inserting the catheter to your body’s specifications during the actual transfer.

-3. Preparation for Embryo Transfer
+Step 3: Preparation for Surrogate Embryo Transfer

 You may need to take birth control pills and Lupron injections to shut down your hormone production and give your doctors more control over you cycle.
 Through this, doctors can ensure your uterus is ready at the exact time the embryos are ready for transfer.

 At the same time that you are taking fertility medications for a fresh embryo transfer, the egg donor or intended mother will also take fertility medications to stimulate her production of eggs.
 Healthy, viable eggs will then be retrieved to create embryos for the IVF surrogacy procedure.

-4. Embryo Transfer
+Step 4.
+Complete the Surrogate Embryo Transfer

 Once the reproductive endocrinologist determines that you and the intended parents’ embryos are ready for transfer and it has been five days past your mid-cycle, your reproductive endocrinologist will transfer the agreed-upon number of embryos to your uterus.
-The procedure itself is quick and relatively painless; a thin, flexible catheter will be inserted through your cervix, through which a syringe will place the embryos directly in your uterus.
+For this procedure, a thin, flexible catheter will be inserted through your cervix, through which a syringe will place the embryos directly in your uterus.

-5. Confirmation of Pregnancy
+Step 5: Confirmation of Pregnancy

 You will also undergo another HCG test about two days later to ensure that your pregnancy hormones are increasing, as they should double every two days.
 While you may have taken at-home pregnancy tests before this to measure your HCG levels on your own, these clinic tests will officially confirm your pregnancy.

-6. Six-Week Ultrasound
+Step 6: Six-Week Ultrasound

 Depending on your fertility clinic and the agreement with the intended parents, you may need to complete another ultrasound at 12 weeks.

-7. Prenatal Care & Delivery
+Step 7: Prenatal Care & Delivery

-Like any other pregnancy, you will need to receive appropriate prenatal care for an IVF surrogacy pregnancy.
-This can be completed by your local, trusted OBGYN.
+Like any other pregnancy, you will need to receive appropriate prenatal care for a surrogacy pregnancy, which can be completed by your local, trusted OBGYN.
 Depending on the intended parents’ location, they may attend these appointments with you or you may send them updates after each appointment.

 Your surrogacy professional will fully explain what your personal surrogacy treatment will look like, based on your surrogacy goals and preferences, before you commit to becoming a surrogate.
 They are there to support you to make sure that your expectations for surrogacy and the surrogacy procedure are met.